Remote Employee Engagement

 In this post, we will give you six tips for ensuring employee engagement even if they are working remotely.
 These are tried and true Remote Bob methods.
 Hopefully, it gives you an idea of how we expertly manage our employees and ensure our clients get only results of the highest quality.

 #1 – Have standardized, work-related channels of communication

 It’s not fun for anyone of their favourite apps for chatting with friends are being spammed with work-related messages.
 We recommend using an app like Slack to handle all professional communication.
-That way, your employees will be able to easily separate their work and home lives even though they’re working remotely.
+That way, your remote employees will be able to easily separate their work and home lives even though they’re working remotely.
 If they get a Slack notification, they’ll know it’s work.
 If they see someone is messaging them on WhatsApp, they’ll be able to safely assume it’s probably a friend.

 #2 – Keep track of your employees’ tasks and hours

 In order to have an effective workforce, you need to monitor them.
 This is much more difficult to do if you can’t see them.
 Remote employees sometimes feel like their work isn’t being reviewed or noticed and this negatively affects employee engagement.